YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 **Key Validation and Hashing**

-As discussed earlier, a process uses that key in its memory key ring whose hash matches the hash in the database or journal file header; the file name is not checked.
+As discussed earlier, a process uses the key in its memory key ring whose hash matches the hash in the database or journal file header; the file name is not checked.
 MUPIP CREATE computes the hash value for the key at database creation time, and writes it to the database file header.
-When YottaDB/GT.M creates a new journal file for an encrypted database file, it copies the hash from the database file header into the journal file header.
+When YottaDB creates a new journal file for an encrypted database file, it copies the hash from the database file header into the journal file header.
 Similarly, MUPIP EXTRACT -FORMAT=BINARY, places the database file hash in the extract, which is encrypted; indeed, since an extract can come from multiple database files, extract places the hash from the file header of each encrypted database in the extract.
 When processing each section in the extract, MUPIP LOAD uses that key in its memory key ring that matches the hash for each section of the extract.

 **Database Operation**

-On disk, database and journal files are always encrypted - YottaDB/GT.M never writes unencrypted data to an encrypted database or journal file.
-YottaDB/GT.M uses decryption when reading data records from disk, and encryption when it writes data records to disk.
+On disk, database and journal files are always encrypted - YottaDB never writes unencrypted data to an encrypted database or journal file.
+YottaDB uses decryption when reading data records from disk, and encryption when it writes data records to disk.

-With encrypted databases, the number of global buffers allocated is automatically doubled, for example, if the database file header specifies 2000 global buffers, when the file is opened, YottaDB/GT.M automatically allocates 4000 global buffers.
+With encrypted databases, the number of global buffers allocated is automatically doubled, for example, if the database file header specifies 2000 global buffers, when the file is opened, YottaDB automatically allocates 4000 global buffers.
 Global buffers are used in pairs: one global buffer has a copy of the encrypted database block as it exists on disk and the other has a copy of the unencrypted version.
 There is no change to the size of the control structures (including lock space and journal buffers) in shared memory.
 So, when using encrypted databases, you need to adjust your calculations of memory and shared memory usage accordingly: for each open database file, the shared memory usage will increase by the number of global buffers times the block size.
 For example, if the block size of a database file is 4KB, with 2048 global buffers, and the shared memory segment for that database file occupies 9MB when unencrypted, it occupies 17MB when the file is encrypted.
 Depending on your operating system you may need to change system configuration and tuning parameters.
 Other than global buffers, there is no change to memory usage with encryption.

 Encrypted databases consume additional CPU resources for encryption and decryption.
 Without detailed knowledge of the chosen algorithms, the application patterns and hardware configuration, it is not possible to predict whether this will be appreciable, and whether application throughput will be affected.
-As far as possible, YottaDB/FIS has attempted to engineer YottaDB/GT.M database encryption so that the additional CPU resources are consumed outside software critical sections.
+As far as possible, YottaDB has attempted to engineer YottaDB database encryption so that the additional CPU resources are consumed outside software critical sections.
 The intention is to minimize the impact of encryption on application throughput, at least on computer systems that are not starved of CPU resources.
 You should determine the actual impact of encryption on your application when it runs on your system, preferably using a test environment that exactly reflects your production environment.

 --------------------------
 Examples of Use
 --------------------------

-The commands here are all line oriented to illustrate that they can be automated by being called from YottaDB/GT.M or from a shell script.
+The commands here are all line oriented to illustrate that they can be automated by being called from YottaDB or from a shell script.
 For interactive use, there are many graphical user interfaces (GUIs) usable with GPG.
 Although these examples were generated on Linux, usage on other UNIX systems should be virtually identical.

 ++++++++++++++++++
 Key Management